green-ecolution/project-website/README.md

 yarn dev
 ```

 Vite will start a development server at `http://localhost:5173`.
-Add the `--host' tag to the command to allow access to the server from other devices on the same network.
+Add the `--host` tag to the command to allow access to the server from other devices on the same network.

 ### Building the project

-There are three build modes: `develop', `stage' and `production'.
+There are three build modes: `develop`, `stage` and `production`.
 To build the project in one of the build modes, run the following command:

 ```bash
 yarn build:dev # for development environment